-- (a) Interest expense on borrowing. - (b) Interest earned from customer payments received after the due date. - (c) Amortization of expenses related to secured term loan and secured revolving line of credit.
+- (a) Interest expense on borrowing. - (b) Amortization of expenses related to secured term loan and secured revolving line of credit.

 7. Credit Facilities

 A summary of our credit facilities as presented on our consolidated balance sheets as follows (in millions):